bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 In Bytebase, **Project** is the unit to contain and manage databases.
 Therefore, before dealing with the sample databases, you need to transfer them into a project first.

 1. Click **Projects** > **New Project** , you will find **Create Project** dialog box.
-2. Fill in **Project Name** with Employee, **Key** with T8T, and Select **Mode** as Standard.
+2. Fill in **Project Name** with `Employee`, **Key** with the randomly generated one, and select **Mode** as Standard.
-3. The "Employee" project is created successfully and you are on its detail page.
+3. The `Employee` project is created successfully and you are on its detail page.

 ![create-a-project](/docs/en/get-started/quick-start/create-a-project.webp)

-4. Choose **Transfer DB** to transfer in the two "Employee" databases from Test and Prod environment.
+4. Choose **Transfer DB** to transfer in the two `Employee` databases from Test and Prod environment.
 They’re in the default project since they have not been transferred into any specific project yet.

-Now you are ready to manage these two "employee" databases in your project.Your next task is to add a column named "nickname" to the "employee" table.
+Now you are ready to manage these two `employee` databases in your project.Your next task is to add a column named `nickname` to the `employee` table.

 #### 3.2 Create an SQL issue to alter schema

-1. Go to "Employee" project page.
+1. Go to `Employee` project page.
 2. Click **Alter Schema**, you will find an **Alter Schema** dialog box.
 3. Choose **Alter multiple databases**, select **Test > employee, Prod > employee**, and click **Next**.
 4. An issue is created, and you will be navigated to the new issue page.
 On top of **SQL** box, You can find that the issue has a pipeline with two stages - Test and Prod.
 Test stage is active by default.